Home Forensic Scientist Forensic Science Programs in Massachusetts

 One of the most popular job openings in Massachusetts is that of a forensic science technician.
 Forensic science technicians fill a number of roles in Massachusetts’ crime labs and criminal justice agencies, ensuring that evidence is processed promptly, analyzed accurately, and stored in a safe manner.

-In Massachusetts, the average salary for a forensic science technician is $75,570 per year (Bureau of Labor Statistics, 2017).
-Although job outlook data is not available for this state, the demand for forensic science technicians is expected to grow at a whopping 15% nationwide from 2016 to 2026 (O*Net, 2017).
+In Massachusetts, the average salary for a forensic science technician is $87,500 per year (Bureau of Labor Statistics, 2022).
+The demand for forensic science technicians is expected to grow a whopping 18% in Maine through 2030 (CareerOneStop, 2022).

 Those with experience in law enforcement may choose to become criminal investigators.
 With professional experience in forensic science, you could navigate crime scenes with ease, gather evidence for analysis, and ensure that samples are not contaminated.